-Designed to assess, identify and interpret learning strengths and weaknesses to determine eligibility for learning disability services according to the guidelines established by the California Community Colleges Chancellor's Office.
+Designed to assess, identify and diagnose learning strengths and weaknesses for the purpose of identifying specific learning disabilities.
+Guidelines mandated by the California Community Colleges Chancellor's Office.
+Learning Disabilities Eligibility and Service Model, will be utilized to determine eligibility for Learning Disabilities Services.
 An orientation to the Learning Disabilities Program will be provided as well as prescriptive planning.
-A pre- and post-conference will be held with a Disabled Students Programs and Services (DSPS) Specialist.
-Pass/No Pass only.
-Non-degree applicable.
+A pre- and post-conference will be held with a qualified and certificated Disabled Students Programs and Services (DSPS) Specialist.

-081 SELF-ADVOCACY FOR STUDENTS WITH DISABILITIES
+081 SELF-ADVOCACY